nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 | `-h`, `--help`     | :x:                | Shows [help message](#understanding-the-help-message) for this command |
 | `-a`, `--assignee` | :heavy_check_mark: | Index of members in [members section](#current-team-section)           |

+Take note that:

 * `TASK_INDEX` and `TASK_ASSIGNEES` **must be positive integers:** 1, 2, 3,...
-* The original assignees of the task will not be replaced with this command, instead, only new assignees can be added.
+* The original assignees of the task will not be replaced with this command.
+Tnstead, only new assignees can be added.
 * To remove assignees from a task, you can use the [`edit task` command](#edit-task-in-team-edit-task)

 **Command Aliases:**